How are anaesthetists trained?

 This group of anaesthetists have different levels of experience and may be called either Staff Grade, Fellow, Associate Specialist, Specialty Doctor.
 In some trusts they may be called a different title.

-SAS doctors have at least two years specialist training in anaesthesia but usually far longer.
-5% have completed all the training and are on the specialist register.
-Most also have years of experience working as an anaesthetist.
+SAS doctors have at least two years specialist training in anaesthesia but many will have far longer.
+A few will have completed all the training and will be on the specialist register.
+Many are very experienced anaesthetists.

 For various reasons they have all made a choice not to complete all the higher specialty areas of training and research in order to become a consultant.
 Depending on their skills and experience these doctors may work alone but can ask for advice or assistance if required.